This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 • Ensuring the assessing pair pass on any relevant information to the team and working in partnership where recommended in relation to the child’s special educational needs.

-The Educational Psychology Department at the Tavistock can support through:
+The Educational Psychology Service accessed by Gloucester House can support through:

 • Carrying out assessments on pupils causing concern, advising on programmes and supporting class teachers in monitoring progress.